Pallonji Mistry: Personal life and death

 In 2003, Pallonji gave up his Indian citizenship to become an Irish citizen "on the basis of his marriage to an Irish-born national", Pat "Patsy" Perin Dubash, who was born in September 1939 at Hatch Street Nursing House in Dublin.
 He remained in residence in Mumbai.
 The family's interest in Ireland is ascribed, in part, to their love of horses; Mistry owned a 200 acre stud farm and a 10000 sqft home in Pune, India.

 Mistry has two sons and two daughters.
 His elder son, Shapoor Mistry (b.
 1964), runs the Shapoorji Pallonji group, while his younger son, the late Cyrus Mistry (1968—2022), served for some years as chairman of the Tata group.
-Mistry's elder daughter is Laila and his younger daughter, Aloo, is married to Noel Tata, half-brother of Ratan Tata.
+Mistry's elder daughter is Laila.
+His younger daughter, Aloo, is married to Noel Tata, half-brother of Ratan Tata.

 He was awarded the Padma Bhushan in January 2016 by the Government of India for his contributions in the field of trade and industry.

 A short biography of Mistry was written in a 2008 book by Manoj Namburu titled The Moguls of Real Estate.

 Mistry died in Mumbai on 28 June 2022 at the age of 93.